 - 2.1.1 The SA framework is used to predict and evaluate the social, economic and environmental effects of proposed options and policies (and any reasonable alternatives) being considered.
 It is important that the assessment process is practical and manageable. - 2.1.2 Based on the review of the policy context and baseline information (established through scoping) a range of key sustainability issues were established that identify what the SA should focus upon.
-These key issues were used as a basis for establishing a series of sustainability objectives and supporting questions (to aid the assessment process) that together make-up the Sustainability Appraisal Framework. - 2.1.3 The agreed SA Objectives and appraisal questions are set out in the table below:
+These key issues were used as a basis for establishing a series of sustainability objectives and supporting questions (to aid the assessment process) that together make-up the Sustainability Appraisal Framework.

 SA Objective Appraisal Questions Economic Factors Will it meet the employment needs of the local community?
-Achieve a strong, Will it help diversify the economy? sustainable economy Will it enhance the vitality of urban centres? and prosperity for the benefit of all the Will it support small businesses?
-Borough's Will it ensure an appropriate supply of employment sites within the inhabitants, through on-going investment Borough to support sustainable economic development? (public and private) Will it provide employment land near to the potential workforce? will te provide employment land flear to the potential workforce:
+Achieve a strong, stable and Will it help diversify the economy? sustainable economy Will it enhance the vitality of urban centres? and prosperity for the benefit of all the Will it support small businesses?
+Borough's Will it ensure an appropriate supply of employment sites within the inhabitants, through Borough to support sustainable economic development? on-going investment (public and private) Will it provide employment land near to the potential workforce?